Introducing the New Testament

 A Historical, Literary, and Theological Survey

 This engaging and up-to-date New Testament introduction has been carefully designed for the classroom.
 Mark Allan Powell presents disputed and controversial issues fairly, neither dictating conclusions nor privileging skepticism over faith-based perspectives.
-A recognized expert in New Testament scholarly literature, he nevertheless writes in a lively and lucid style that communicates well to undergraduates.
-Chapters appear in the book in canonical order but are designed for assignment in any order.
+A recognized expert in New Testament studies, he nevertheless writes in a lively and lucid style that communicates well to undergraduates.
+Chapters appear in canonical order but are designed for assignment in any order.
 Besides helpful teaching aids like sidebars, maps, tables, charts, glossary, diagrams, and suggestions for further reading, this full-color textbook also includes beautiful artwork illustrating the reception of the New Testament through various times and cultures.

 This book is accompanied by free online resources.
 Click the red eSources banner above for more information.